icampsi/FindWhat/README.md

 - You'll get a .csv file with 20 rows, each with 3 cells, stating "F12345", "Whatever-Total-was-extracted-from-the-pdf", and "Some Fixed Text".

 # Latest updates
+NEW
+- Added a dialog with a spreadSheet to show the result of parsed files and allows edition before exporting them to csv.
+- Fixed a Bug where files where being parsed more than once in some cases.
+- Fixed a bug that corrupted memory after parsing a document, crashing if tried to parse again during the same session.

 21/03/24
 - Fixed Serialization
 - Fixed a couple of things that werent updating when using multiple ending strings